Antonis Daglis: Crimes

 Daglis, a truck driver, preyed upon Athens prostitutes between 1992 and 1995.
 He had been a repeat juvenile offender since the age of 14.
 He had a prior record for a 1988 charge of seducing a minor, and in 1989 he was arrested for attacking a group of men at the Zappeion in Athens with a knife.

-Daglis was initially suspected for two murders after he was arrested for the rape and abduction of an English woman named Ann Hamson.
+Daglis was initially suspected of two murders after he was arrested for the rape and abduction of an English woman named Ann Hamson.
 After his arrest, Daglis confessed to the rape, strangulation and dismemberment of two women and the attempted murder of a further six, and having robbed all eight women.
 He later admitted to dismembering the bodies of two women, Eleni Panagiotopoulou, 29, and Athina Lazarou, 26, with a hacksaw and disposing of them around Athens.
 Daglis subsequently confessed to the previously unsolved murder of a prostitute whose dismembered body was found in a dumpster in 1992.

 During his trial, Daglis told the court, "I hated all prostitutes and continue to hate them.
 I went to meet them for sex but suddenly other pictures came into my head.
 I heard voices which ordered me to kill.
 Once I thought about strangling my fiancée, but I restrained myself."
 He revealed that he hated prostitutes because his mother had been one.

-On 2 August 1997, Daglis was found hung dead in his cell, along with his cell mate G. Makridis, in an apparent suicide pact.
+On 2 August 1997, Daglis was found hanging dead in his cell, along with his cellmate G. Makridis, in an apparent suicide pact.